 Outreach and Public Philosophy

-As part of UNC's Parr Center for Ethic's outreach program, I taught and practiced philosophy with retirement communities, first grade classrooms, in school suspension alternative programs, and other local organizations.
-While at UNC, I was an active participant in the National High School Ethics Bowl, serving as a judge and case writer.
-As part of a university event inviting researchers to discuss local policy issues for a public audience, I also spoke on educational policy within North Carolina.
+Before joining SFSU, I taught and practiced philosophy with retirement communities, first grade classrooms, in school suspension alternative programs, and other local organizations as part of UNC's Parr Center for Ethic's outreach program.
+While at UNC, I was also an active participant in the National High School Ethics Bowl, serving as a judge and case writer.
 In the 2016-2017 academic year, I was part of the inaugural cohort of Maynard Adams Fellows for the Public Humanities.
 I have also served as a mentor for the Compass Workshop for underrepresented undergraduate and terminal MA students interested in pursuing a Ph.D. in philosophy.

 In 2018, Barry Maguire, Caleb Harrison, and I organized the UNC Public Philosophy Workshop, where we invited a group of wonderful philosophers to reflect on the meaning of public philosophy and to develop work that is accessible for a public audience.
 You can find our reflections on public philosophy here.
 You can also find David Johnson's reflections from the workshop here.